 This Roasted Eggplant recipe is a simple way to bring out the best in this humble purple veggie.
 It’s lightly charred on the outside, tender on the inside, and perfect as a side or for adding to salads, pastas, and more!

-- Eggplant Is Seriously Under-Rated.
 When cooked, eggplant becomes soft and almost buttery in texture.
-There’s a reason Eggplant Pasta and Eggplant Lasagna are so popular!
+Thereโs a reason Eggplant Pasta and Eggplant Lasagna are so popular!
 Roasted eggplant is luscious, not spongy or bland.

-- It’s Versatile.
-Eggplant is found in cuisines around the world, and while it’s delicious on its own, it pairs beautifully with a wide range of sauces, seasonings, and herbs.
+- So Many Ways to Use It.
+Eggplant is found in cuisines around the world, and while itโs delicious on its own, it pairs beautifully with a wide range of sauces, seasonings, and herbs.
 Serve it as a side dish, combine it with Roasted Red Peppers and Roasted Tomatoes for a Roasted Vegetable Salad, or toss it into your favorite jarred simmer sauce with your protein of choice.

 - Outrageously Easy.
 Four ingredients (and three of them are likely in your pantry already!), a few minutes of prep, and no hands-on cooking time other than a quick toss at the halfway point.